Galaxy Watch 8 Classic vs Galaxy Watch 8: it's coming back, but why?

 Meanwhile, the standard Galaxy Watch 8 will be playing it safe — and slim.
 Expect a sleeker, lighter aluminum build, likely offered in two sizes (think 40 mm and 44 mm), with a digital-only bezel and a more fitness-focused design.
 Supposedly, it will be only 9 mm thin and should be your go-to if you are more interested in the fitness tracking capabilities of a smartwatch.

 Both watches should be getting the usual Home and Back buttons.
-Early leaks show the Classic also sporting a digital crown-looking button right between them.
-It'll probably not be rotatable — we expect it to be something like the Quick Button of the Galaxy Watch Ultra.
-But we'll see.
+But the Classic is also sporting a digital crown-looking button right between them.
+It's a programmable Quick Button to quickly get into apps or exercises, like on the Galaxy Watch Ultra.

 Bands